 The CWS Rancho Dominguez District 2020 Urban Water Management Plan (UWMP) provides water supply and demand projections in five-year increments through the year 2045.
 The UWMP guarantees that CWS has a sufficient supply to meet the water demands for the Rancho Dominguez District in all year types through the year 2045.
 Likewise, per the 2020 UWMP of the Southwest District of the Golden State Water Company (GSW) demonstrates the District has reliable supplies to meet demand in all year types through 2045.
+There is sufficient existing and planned water capacity to accommodate the regional housing need.

 The City owns the local sanitary sewers within city boundaries, which the City Public Works Department manages.
 The Los Angeles County Department of Public Works Consolidated Sewer Maintenance District (CSMD) provides operation and maintenance services for the city's sewer facilities.
 Since the City participates in the CSMD's Condition Assessment Program, CSMD collects user fees for operation and maintenance of existing local sewer lines.
 In addition, the trunk lines and treatment plant within the city are owned and operated by the County Sanitation Districts of Los Angeles County (Districts).
 Wastewater generated within the city is treated at the Joint Water Pollution Control Plan (JWPCP) located at 24501 South Figueroa Street in Carson.
 The JWPCP has a total permitted capacity of 400 million gallons of wastewater per day (mgd) and provides both primary and secondary treatment for approximately 260 mgd.
-In order for the Districts to conform to the requirements of the Federal Clean Air Act (CAA), the design capacities of the Districts' wastewater treatment facilities are based on regional growth forecasts adopted by the Southern California Association of Governments (SCAG).
-All expansion of Districts' facilities must be sized and service phased in a manner that would be consistent with SCAG's regional growth forecasts.
-The available capacity of the Districts' treatment facilities would be limited to levels associated with the approved growth identified by SCAG.
+In order for the Districts to conform to the requirements of the Federal Clean Air Act (CAA), the design